-Moreover, as far as composition taxable persons are concerned, although their payment of tax on outward supplies is governed by the provisions of Section 10 of the CGST Act, 2017, since Section 10 of the Act in itself is subject to the provisions of sub-section (3) and (4) of Section 9 of the Act, compliance with reverse charge provisions extends to such persons also.
+Moreover, as far as composition taxable persons are concerned, although their payment of tax on outward supplies is governed by the provisions of section 10 of the CGST Act, 2017, since Section 10 of the Act in itself is subject to the provisions of sub-section (3) and (4) of Section 9 of the Act, compliance with reverse charge provisions extends to such persons also.
 Since composition dealers are not eligible to claim any input tax credit, the credit of such reverse charge paid is not be available to them and hence, it forms part of compliance cost for the business.

-Returns for Person opting for Composition Scheme
+Chapter-10 Returns for Person opting for Composition Scheme

-10.1 REGULAR RETURN FOR COMPOSITION TAX PAYERS [RULE 62 OF CGST RULES 2017]
+10.1 REGULAR RETURN FOR COMPOSITION TAXPAYERS [RULE 62 OF CGST RULES 2017]

-Every registered person paying tax under section 10 or paying tax by availing benefit of Notification No. 02/2019-Central Tax (Rate), dated 7th March, 2019 is required to file following return/statement as under:
+Every registered person paying tax under section 10 is required to file following return/statement as under: